broadinstitute/aws-cdk-research-computing/README.md

 ## Deploy

-First create the collaborator stack
+First create the collaborator stack.
+For testing purposes, this can be run in the same account as the local stack.

 ```sh
 cdk deploy IAMResources-collab --context config_folder="configs/collab" --app "python3 app_collab.py"